Representing the Disciplinary Structure of Physics: A Comparative Evaluation of Graph and Text Embedding Methods: Introduction

-The main caveat in using existing disciplinary categorizations of scientific work, such as the Web of Science subject categories of journals, is that they tend to be rigid and change slowly over time, even when science rapidly develops.
+One caveat in using existing categorizations of scientific work, as many of the studies mentioned in the previous subsection have done, is that they tend to be rigid and change slowly over time, even when science rapidly develops.
 In an effort to overcome this limitation, previous studies have applied methods in topic modeling to analyze trends and ``hot topics'' in science.
-Specifically, latent Dirichlet allocation (LDA) is used to learn representations of publications as probability distributions over scientific topics, and representations of topics as probability distributions over words~\parencites{bleiLatentDirichletAllocation2003}{griffithsFindingScientificTopics2004}{bleiProbabilisticTopicModels2012}.
+In particular, Latent Dirichlet Allocation (LDA) is used to learn representations of publications as probability distributions over scientific topics, and representations of topics as probability distributions over words~\parencites{bleiLatentDirichletAllocation2003}{griffithsFindingScientificTopics2004}{bleiProbabilisticTopicModels2012}.
 LDA has also been used to learn representations of authors' body of work as probability distributions over topics~\parencite{10.5555/1036843.1036902}.
 However, one challenge with LDA and other topic modeling methods is the need to specify the number of topics in the corpus, which is not always known, or may change over time.
 Moreover, topic modeling approaches documents as ``bags of words''; it ignores the order and context of words.
+Although models such as BERTopic~\parencite{grootendorstBERTopicNeuralTopic2022} have addressed the issue of documents being represented through the bag-of-words approach, the topic representations are still generated in this manner.
+In addition, BERTopic continues to assume that each document contains one topic, which is not true especially in classification systems where a paper may be part of more than one category.